alicevillar/WebScraping_with_Python/README.md

 # Web Scraping using Selenium and Python

-This is a small project of a Scraping Bot with Selenium and Python.
+This is a small personal project of a Scraping Bot with Selenium and Python.

 ### Resources